Need for Speed Fans Devastated as EA Unleashes Game-Changing Move

 According to Vince Zampella, who oversees Apex Legends, Star Wars Jedi Survivor, Battlefield and Need for Speed franchises, Criterion’s contributions will have tremendous positive impact on Battlefield 2042 and a connected Battlefield universe moving forward.
 Their skills will be invaluable Zampella wrote in a memo.

-With stalwart franchises like FIFA, Madden, Apex Legends and The Sims anchoring its portfolio, EA remains determined to identify another crown jewel property boasting enduring popularity.
-A restored Battlefield presents the prime opportunity to fulfill those ambitions.
+With stalwart franchises like EA FC, Madden, Apex Legends and The Sims anchoring its portfolio, EA remains determined to identify another crown jewel property boasting enduring popularity.
+A restored Battlefield presents the prime opportunity to fulfil those ambitions.

 Still, competing with the likes of Call of Duty poses monumental challenges requiring flawless execution and strategic vision.
 However, by marshaling talent like Criterion and proven leaders like Zampella, EA is demonstrating the level of commitment necessary to give Battlefield the best possible shot at redemption.
 While uncertainty remains, EA’s decisive manoeuvres suggest a clearer path forward.